Conditional

 | Parentheses | ( ) | Exact mapping. |

-value IN | IN | Exact mapping. |
+value IN | in | Exact mapping. |

-value NOT IN | NOT IN | Exact mapping. |
+value NOT IN | not in | Exact mapping. |

 Specialized

-Null handling:
+- Null handling:

-TOPNIDX: In Alteryx it finds the position of the top N value; in SQL you’ll use sorting or
+NULL()is a callable function in Alteryx, but a literal in SQL. - TOPNIDX: In Alteryx it finds the position of the top N value; SQL engines typically use sorting and positional access to replicate this behavior.

-NULL | coalesce() or NULL literal | coalesce() or NULL literal | For both dialects, NULL is a literal (not a function).
+NULL | coalesce() or NULL literal | NULL is a literal in SQL, not a function.
 Use coalesce() to replace nulls. |

 String

-- Regex behavior:
+lower()orupper(). - Regex behavior:

 - Databricks: Java regex

-- BigQuery: RE2 (no backtracking, fewer advanced features)
+- BigQuery: RE2

 - Function coverage: Some Alteryx string functions have no direct equivalent and require workarounds or UDFs.